World Golf Tour: Partners and the World Wide Web

 In 2010, the first Virtual Open (British) Championship 2010 was held at St. Andrews.
 It was won by AvatarLee, with rounds of 58 and 63, for a golfing trip to Scotland.
 The 2011 Virtual Open Championship at Royal St. George's, in June–July 2011, was won by StoneColdKiller, with rounds of 58 and 61.

 WGT Golf can also be launched and played from a number of online organizations including USGA.org, ESPN.com and Facebook.
 Social networking apps can also be added to anyone's Facebook home page to let family and friends know where you play virtual golf, read blog entries about your latest game, and track your golfing statistics.
-WGT Golf allows a player to post their own replays of their best 10 shots they've taken in the past.
-External voice chat communications programs, for example Ventrillo, Team Speak, Skype and Roger Wilco, can be used to communicate with other players, while playing golf at WGT Golf, making it easier to communicate with other players.
+The Flash Player version of WGT Golf, which had later been replaced, allowed players to save automatic replays of up to ten of their shots and post them on their profile page.
+This replay feature is no longer available in the app version of the game after Adobe's Flash Player had come to an end and needed to be replaced by an alternative, and henceforth no longer provides the ability to save a replay of a player's shot taken, therefore also saves of these former replays can not be featured on players' profiles any more.
+All previous saved replays of players' shots have been deleted without substitution from the website, as well as the former "Top Golf Highlight Replays" list, which used to feature the weekly 35 "top golf highlight videos on any WGT golf course".
+External voice chat communications programs, for example Ventrillo, Team Speak, Skype and Roger Wilco, can be used to communicate with other players while playing golf at WGT Golf.